 Marilyn Monroe 22 by Andy Warhol is a screenprint from the artist’s Marilyn Monroe series published in 1967.
-Warhol’s Marilyn images are some of his most iconic works.
+This variation on Marilyn’s image is sometimes called the “red Marilyn” or the “purple-red Marilyn.”
+These works are some of Warhol’s most iconic and genre-defining creations.
 Just like his Campbell’s Soup Cans, the portfolio earned Andy his title as the pioneer of pop-art, and was greatly influential in the success of the new art movement.
 Marilyn Monroe depicts the actress bathed in vibrant hues and flat colors, a signature of Andy’s style and the Pop Art sensibility.
 The portfolio encapsulates his fascinations, and illustrates an intersection of American pop-culture, consumerism, and Andy’s obsessions with both mass-production and fame.
-Further more, the series ranks amongst Warhol’s top 10 most valuable portfolios.

 Originally, Warhol became inspired to paint Marilyn’s portrait after her tragic suicide in 1962.
 In the weeks following her death, he produced Marilyn Diptych, a diptych including fifty images of the actress, in fading colors and black and white.
 Though Andy’s experimentation with Marilyn first began as a memorial, he continued to reproduce her portrait many times in his life.
 Marilyn became the perfect muse for Warhol.
 As an icon of American entertainment, her life represented a sacred intersection of beauty, fame, and death.